shannonpeng/shannonpeng.com/app/content/projects/woodmail-lamp.md

 While prototyping with cardboard and paper worked well for other students' designs, it proved to be difficult for mine.
 Flimsy cardboard was an unideal approximation for plywood, especially when my rings relied on the rigidity of wood to hold together.
 If I couldn't guarantee that two cardboard rings would link, I certainly couldn't make a cardboard lamp.

 When my next crit came around, I brought up my concern to my instructors, but they advised against switching ideas or using different prototyping materials from what the class provided.
 They suggested that I try cutting larger and thicker cardboard rings.

+> Flimsy cardboard was an unideal approximation for plywood, especially when my rings relied on the rigidity of wood to hold together.

 I was doubtful, but I persisted.
 Following their advice, I modified my ring design, went back into the laser cutter room, and spent hours recutting and testing cardboard rings until they locked together.
 My new rings still weren't rigid enough to keep a lamp from falling apart, but they performed significantly better than the previous ones.
 I presented my progress at the next crit.